maxshuty/sample-color-picker/README.md

 # Color Picker
 Learn about native web components by building a simple color picker app.

 My goal with this was too make a reusable color picker that is totally independent of other color pickers.
+A user should be able to add more color pickers dynamically.
 I also wanted this to be accessible.

 ## Demo
 View the demo [**here**](https://codepen.io/maxshuty/pen/MWyBrKB).